josephlatvala/fractals/readme.md

 ## Future plans

 - OCaml Julia sets
-- Combine mandelbrot and julia set into one program since they are the exact same core logic
+- Combine Mandelbrot and Julia set into one program since they are the exact same core logic
-    - Cli args
+    - CLI args
 - Render as image instead of text
     - GPU rendering?
 - Hilbert curve